A Combinatorial classification of postcritically fixed Newton maps: Abstract

 \section{Abstract}

-We give a combinatorial classification for the class of postcritically fixed Newton maps of polynomials and indicate potential for extensions.
+We give a combinatorial classification for the class of postcritically fixed Newton maps of polynomials as dynamical systems.
+This lays the foundation for classification results of more general classes of Newton maps.

-As our main tool, we show that for a large class of Newton maps that includes all hyperbolic ones, every component of the basin of an attracting fixed point can be connected to $\infty$ through a finite chain of such components.
+A fundamental ingredient is the proof that for every Newton map (postcritically finite or not) every connected component of the basin of an attracting fixed point can be connected to $\infty$ through a finite chain of such components.